Martin Stringari

 Martin Stringari (born 9 October 1971) is a former professional tennis player from Argentina.

 Career

 Stringari and partner Patricio Arnold were Orange Bowl winners in 1987, for the "16 and under" age category.
 He also made the semi-finals of the singles and en route eliminated top seed Nicklas Kulti.
 At the junior Grand Slam events he made the doubles quarter-finals at the French Open in 1988 and 1989, as well as being a doubles quarter-finalist at the 1988 US Open.

 He won six matches during his professional career on the ATP Tour.
-His biggest win came at Buzios in 1992, when he beat world number 32 Jordi Arrese, with the Spaniard retiring late in the first set, trailing 2–5.
+His biggest win came at Búzios in 1992, when he beat world number 32 Jordi Arrese, with the Spaniard retiring late in the first set, trailing 2–5.